grgomrton/coyote-forms/README.md

 public List<String> queryValidValues(String inputId, T inputValues)
 ```

-For retrieving the values of a discrete value set input.
+For retrieving the possible values of a discrete value set input.
 And

 ```java
 public List<ValidationFailure> validate(T inputValues)
 ```

-For validating the set of inputs.
+For validating a set of inputs.

 ## Examples